 Chubb, who had 23 carries for 113 yards and 1 TD, did what he wanted on the ground to move the chains.
-He had help, of course, from the offensive line, as they managed to vindicate themselves after the unexpected collapse the team suffered last week against the New York Jets.
+He had help from the offensive line, as they managed to vindicate themselves after the unexpected collapse the team suffered last week against the New York Jets.

-What really makes Cleveland’s offense lethal is the tandem Chubb forms with RB Kareem Hunt, who had 61 yards from the line of scrimmage.
+Cleveland’s offense is lethal in the tandem Chubb forms with RB Kareem Hunt, who had 61 yards from the line of scrimmage.
 If it wasn’t Chubb, it was Hunt.
-But both had a field day against a limp Steelers defense that seems to be suffering from the loss of LB TJ Watt.
+But both had a field day against a limp Steelers defense that seems to be suffering from losing LB TJ Watt.

 Cleveland now boasts a 2-1 record.
-Considering that next Sunday they will face the Atlanta Falcons, they could have three wins soon.
+Considering that they will face the Atlanta Falcons next Sunday, they could have three wins soon.
 However, despite its run, the real test could begin in Week 5 when they face the L.A.
 Chargers.

 Steelers Fold Under Pressure

 The Steelers just couldn’t keep things together.
 QB Mitch Trubisky, who was supposed to light a fire under the team, was 20 of 32 for 207 yards.
 He gave a strong performance that included a rushing TD and no interceptions.
 But it wasn’t enough to lift Pittsburgh.